On this page:

 Clearly if absolutely necessary to travel by taxi or private hire vehicle, best efforts should be used to follow the guidance as far as is practically possible, including washing your hands as soon as you get home.

-The Health Protection (Coronavirus, Business Closure) (England) Regulations 2020, providing Coronavirus closure powers, came into force immediately from 2pm on Saturday 21 March 2020.
+The Health Protection (coronavirus, Business Closure) (England) Regulations 2020, providing coronavirus closure powers, came into force immediately from 2.00pm on Saturday 21 March 2020.

 - With immediate effect, existing drivers who would normally be due to produce medical evidence of fitness to drive are NOT required to do so until further notice.